 And only I am left behind

-with my right hand, that does for both hands,
+with my right hand which serves for both hands

-raised aloft, in search of that third arm that has
+raised high in search of a third arm

-These themes are familiar -- abandonment, the appeal to a rescuing mother, the sense of impending madness, loneliness, and the claim of being reduced to a “crippled manhood".
-Several other poems in Trilce and after, dramatize this helplessness, and recall Kafka’s theme of interrogation that was becoming more than a literary trope as the century devolved into its grim politics.
-“Payroll of Bones" dramatizes a moment of terror under interrogation by power not answerable to any standard of reason:
+These themes are familiar: abandonment the appeal to a rescuing mother the sense of impending madness loneliness and the claim of being reduced to a “crippled manhood.†Several other poems in Trilce and after dramatize this helplessness and recall Kafka’s theme of interrogation which was becoming more than a literary trope as the century devolved into its grim politics.
+“Payroll of Bones†dramatizes a moment of terror under interrogation by a power answerable to no standard of reason.

 Nómina de huesos